CHiME9-ECHI/CHiME9-ECHI-private/docs/enhancement.md

 the processing plugin as a Python class, and the parameters for the plugin as a yaml config.

-An example plugin is included in `enhancement_plugins`; this does the pasthrough processing but gives an example of how to write the class:
+An example plugin is included in `enhancement_plugins`; this simply does the `passthrough` processing, but can be used as a guide for how to implement your own enhancement plugin:

 ```python
 from typing import Dict